The Constitution of the Student Polity

 - New business: those items which have not been on the agenda previously.

-- A motion in the format: “Motion to set the time to which to adjourn until (the proposed meeting time)” must be made by a Delegate and seconded by another Delegate.
+- A motion in the format: “Motion to set time in which to reconvene (the proposed meeting time)” must be made by a Delegate and seconded by another Delegate.
 The motion must be voted upon, with a simple majority being sufficient to pass the motion.

 - A motion in the format: “Motion to adjourn” must be made by a Delegate and seconded by another Delegate.
 The motion must be voted upon, with a simple majority being sufficient to pass the motion.